Dategad Fort Trek.

 On the east somewhat more than midway up is a curious cell.
 A few steps lead down around 8 feet into the rock in which a room clearly around 30 feet by 12 and 8 feet high has been made.
 It is very dull and two little gaps are made for light and air.

-This room is said that it was utilized as a prison.
-There is also an extremely inquisitive well, 100 feet profound remove 20 feet square of the robust rock, and with a flight of 64 rock-cut steps 12 feet wide.
+This room is said to have been utilized as a prison.
+There is also an extremely inquisitive well, 100 feet profound removing 20 feet square of robust rock, and with a flight of 64 rock-cut steps 12 feet wide.
 The water is approached through a kind of door made by leaving a segment of the rock joining the two sides of the entrance.

 This appears uncertain and they were more likely used to store water drawn from the huge well.